Telehealth Now available

 Here at Cheltenham podiatry, we are passionate in providing latest techniques that are safer and side-effect-free.
-This includes photobiomodulation ( infra red and red light), and various injection therapies, including perineural injection therapy(also known as lyftogt PIT), and nerve hydrodissection.
+This includes photobiomodulation ( infra red and red laser light), and various injection therapies, including perineural injection therapy(also known as lyftogt PIT), and nerve hydrodissection.

 Perineural Injection therapy-(Lyftogt PIT) is a dynamic and innovative regenerative treatment, a form of prolotherapy involving a medical grade 5% dextrose solution subcutaneously.
 It’s safe, simple , usually only requiring between 3-6 sessions.

-In some cases, nerve hydrodissection, a more recently developed technique- where an ultrasound guided injection usually of 5% dextrose’s, releases the nerve form scar tissue can be also performed where appropriate.
+In some cases, nerve hydrodissection, a more recently developed technique- where an ultrasound guided injection usually of 5% dextrose’s, releases the nerve form scar tissue, and compressive forces can be also performed where appropriate.